mgechev/codelyzer/README.md

 ./node_modules/.bin/tslint -c tslint.json
 ```

-TSLint will now complain that there are rules which requlre type checking.
+TSLint will now complain that there are rules which require type checking.
 In order to fix this, use thw `-p` config option:

 ```bash
 ./node_modules/.bin/tslint -p tsconfig.json -c tslint.json